MochaiminMR/Sayur-Mini/README.md

 # Laravel Project

 ## 📌 Introduction
-This is a Laravel-based project designed to [describe your project's purpose].
-It includes features such as [list main features].
+This is a Laravel-based project designed to project showcase intern.
+It includes features such as landing page Sayur-Mini with admin dashboard management .

 ## 🛠 Requirements
 Ensure your system meets the following requirements: